jesseparkertrees/Conservation_Quercus_bicolor/README.md

 DESCRIPTION OF FILES IN main directory

-File: "rcode.R" Description: R file containing code for all analyses.
+File: "rcode.R" Description: R file containing code for all analyses./
 File: "qubi.vcf" Description: VCF file of the 135 sampled individuals filtered to a call rate of 1 (7955 biallelic SNPs).
 File: "qubi95.vcf" Description: VCF file of the 135 sampled individuals filtered to a call rate of 0.95 (100968 biallelic SNPs).
 File: "ch33.csv" Description: Summary of individuals selected for final orchard.